Click on the performers name to find even more!

 Shelley Wenk Shelley Wenk is an actor, a director and sometimes a writer.
 In addition to working with Write Club, she has done lots of improv, was a writer and performer with the sketch comedy group Foe Pa, and was a founding member of Sacred Fools Theater.
 Now she's a mother, which means less time for all that other stuff for now.
 But it ain't over 'till it's over.

 Writer-performer Lisa Ann Orkin started her career as a classically-trained actress in London .
 Then to Germany , acting and dancing in various German State Theatre productions, including Evita, Loves Labors Lost, and The Boyfriend.

 On a dare, Lisa auditioned for KFI AM640’s Stand-up Comedy Contest and won a case of fat-free wieners.
-Soon Lisa was paid regular at on the Sunset Strip, leading to numerous episodic television appearances.
+Soon Lisa was paid regular at The Comedy Store on the Sunset Strip, leading to numerous episodic television appearances.
 Guest-starring roles on Becker, Titus, and a recurring role on Keenan & Kel paid the bills.
 ABC Nightly News featured Lisa with Peter Jennings in a politics and comedy discussion.